gopichandu-tech/Shopy_E_Commerce/README.md

 ## Status

-Shopy forntend part is completed with notable e-commerce added fetures.
+Range forntend part is completed with notable e-commerce added fetures.
 ## Credits

 List of contributors: